alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 ### How to pass a struct data to a C function

-To pass a struct to a C function, you'll need to set the *argtypes* to the name of the class Structure, which is in our case *Data*.
+To pass a struct to a C function, you'll need to set the *argtypes* of the name of the class Structure, which is in our case *Data*.
 It will be enclosed in square brackets since function arguments are like lists in Python.